clarisli/clarisli.github.io/_posts/2019-06-22-deep-rl-drqn .markdown

 ### The Challenge of Partial Observability

 When an agent has access to all the information about the environment to make its optimal decision, we call it an **fully observable** environment.
 This type of environment is often formalized as **Markov decision processes (MDPs)**.
 For instance, a chess game is fully observable because the player has complete knowledge about the board at any point in time.
 In MDPs, **Markov property** must hold.
-David Silver beautifully describe it as ["the future is independent of the past given the present.”]((http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching_files/MDP.pdf)) In other words, at every decision point, we have everything we need to know to make the best next move.
+David Silver beautifully describes it as ["the future is independent of the past given the present.”]((http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching_files/MDP.pdf)) In other words, at every decision point, we have everything we need to know to make the best next move.

 While MDPs are very nice to have, most real-world problems do not fall into this category.
 An example of partial observability could be a card game with some cards facing down that are unobservable to the player.
 The player can only see their own cards and the dealer’s face-up cards.
 Though imperfect, the player has to work with the limited information to make decisions and attempt to win the game.
 We call this type of environment **Partially-Observable Markov Decision Processes (POMDPs)**.